-RACAL JAGUAR V ONE ONLY: Currently still in service with over 40 nations this VHF, FM set has a frequency hopping ECCM capability and a frequency range of 30MHz to 88MHz in 2320 channels with 25KHz channel
+RACAL JAGUAR V

+ONE ONLY: Currently still in service with ver 40 nations this VHF.
+FM set has a Frequency range 26,00MHz to 69.95MHz frequency hopping ECCM capability and a in 50KHz steps.
+VHF, FM with a receiver frequency range of 30MHz to 88MHz in 2320 channels with 25KHz channe